-Dr Chaouki Kasmi is the Chief Researcher at the Directed Energy Research Centre at the Technology Innovation Institute (TII), a cutting-edge UAE-based scientific research centre.
+Dr Chaouki Kasmi is the Chief Researcher at the Directed Energy Research Center at the Technology Innovation Institute (TII), a cutting-edge UAE-based scientific research center.
 He is responsible for building advanced research capabilities in the domains of energy physics, electromagnetic technologies, innovative radar and sensing systems, laser technologies, and acoustic devices – from fundamental physics and theoretical problems to experimental physics.

 Specialising in unintentional and intentional electromagnetic interference, detection systems, device testing, statistical electromagnetics, computational electromagnetics, and signal processing, Dr Kasmi has published more than 120 scientific papers.
 He also is Associate Electromagnetics Scientist and Researcher at the Faculty of Electrical Engineering at the Helmut Schmidt University / University of the German Federal Armed Forces.
 As part of his international scientific activities, he is Vice President for the Commission E – French Section and Early Career Representative (ECR) of the International Commission E of the International Union of Radio Science (URSI).